HeyPuter/puter/doc/devmeta/track-comments.md

   some object that's in scope.
 This could be either to pass onto the browser or to pass to something like the notification service.
+- `track: common operations on multiple items`
+  A patterm which emerges when multiple variables have common operations done upon them in sequence.
+  It may be applicable to write an iterator in the future, or something will come up that require these to be handled with a modular approach instead.